Venezuela Government and Opposition Sign Partial Agreement on Political Rights and Electoral Guarantees in Barbados

 For Eglée González Lobato, a Venezuelan political and electoral analyst, one of the main points to highlight is the agreement on electoral observation by the European Union (among other organizations), the same one that deployed a mission in the 2021 local elections. in which, for example, historically, the ruling party was defeated in the state of Barinas (birthplace of Hugo Chávez).

-But what could be different this time?
+But what might be different this time?

 With several failed negotiation attempts, that is perhaps the first question that may arise.